syzer/JS-Spark/README.md

 What is JS-Spark
 ====
-Distributed real time analytics using JavaScript.
+Distributed real time computation/job/work que using JavaScript.
 JavaScript re imagine of fabulous Apache Spark and Storm projects.

-If you know `underscore.js` or [`lodash.js`](https://lodash.com/) you may think of JS-Spark as distributed version of them.
+If you know `underscore.js` or [`lodash.js`](https://lodash.com/) you may use of JS-Spark as distributed version of them.

 If you know Distributed-RPC systems like [storm](https://storm.incubator.apache.org/documentation/Distributed-RPC.html) you will feel like home.

+If you ever worked with distributed work que such as Celery, you will find JS-Spark easy to use.

 ![main page](https://raw.github.com/syzer/JS-Spark/master/public/docs/JS-Spark-main-page.png)
 ![computing que](https://raw.github.com/syzer/JS-Spark/master/public/docs/JS-Spark-computing-que-view.png)